ESSA at the Clerc Center

 The Clerc Center operates two accredited demonstration schools on its campus, one in Kendall Demonstration Elementary School (KDES) and the other in the Model Secondary School for the Deaf (MSSD).
 Both schools are mandated by the Every Student Succeeds Act (ESSA) law to adhere to statewide academic standards and to participate in annual statewide assessments.
 However, the Clerc Center is a federal program and does not report to a state-level department of education.

-The new partnership with MSDE for 2015-2016 will allow the Clerc Center to ensure KDES students in grades three through eight and high school students at MSSD take the required assessments in reading/language arts and mathematics, and allow the Clerc Center to publically report assessment results for the upcoming school year as required by the EDA.
+The current partnership with MSDE allows the Clerc Center to ensure KDES students in grades three through eight and high school students at MSSD take the required assessments in reading/language arts and mathematics, and allow the Clerc Center to publicly report assessment results for the upcoming school year as required by the EDA.

 Academic Content Standards